The Layoff Lady

 During layoff #1 and layoff #2, I lived in Madison, Wisconsin.
 While I love Madison as a city, as someone whose chosen profession is corporate training, I knew that I needed to move to a larger job market or consider doing something else for a living.

 In the middle of layoff #2, I started targeting companies in Minneapolis and planning a move.
 Even with the challenge of relocating (and managing all of the other areas of my life that were in transition right then), finding a new job took under five months.
 Being in the greater Twin Cities area, even with me being more selective on where to apply, I still had a lot of options.
-This gave me a better chance of one of the positions I applied for moving me along to the interview stage.

 I also learned to manage my job search anxiety by applying for additional positions each time I was concerned about not hearing back from one potential employer.
+Doing something that gave me a better chance of securing a new job felt much more productive than simply hoping that a particular role would work out.

 Professional Network

 When encountering a position that interested me, I immediately looked to my network to see who might be able to put in a good word for me and help me get pulled out of the initial pile of candidates.
-I have also had more than one “informal interview” with a possible referrer so they feel comfortable recommending me for a position.
+I have also had more than one “informal interview” with a possible referrer, so they feel comfortable recommending me for a position.
 Since people are putting their reputations on the line, I don’t take their assistance for granted.

 Strong Qualifications